VAMDC/NodeSoftware/doc/source/importing.rst

     do it.

-The strategy we adopt is to use the database's own import mechanisms which are manyfold faster for large amounts of data than manually inserting row by row.
+The strategy we adopt is to use the database's own import mechanisms which are many times faster for large amounts of data than manually inserting data row by row.

-So the import becomes a two-step process:
+The import thus becomes a two-step process:

-#. create one ascii file per data model where each of them has columns
+#. create one ascii file per data model, each of which has columns
-   that exactly match the columns in the database.
+   that exactly will match the columns in the database.
 #. run one SQL command for each of these files to load it into the
    matching database table.